aws-solutions/virtual-waiting-room-on-aws/docs/software-architecture.md

-# AWS Virtual Waiting Room Software Architecture Views
+# Virtual Waiting Room on AWS Software Architecture Views

 ## Views

-This document describes the architectural views for the AWS Virtual Waiting Room (VWR) solution.
+This document describes the architectural views for the Virtual Waiting Room on AWS (VWR) solution.

 The views used in this document are: